MadhumathiKV/Android-app1/README.md

 My first android App

-This is my first and
+This is my first android app which demonstrate the use of activity, fragments , animated pics